BowPressure/google-homepage/README.md

 The Odin Project - Assignment One:

-In this assignment I am tasked with recreating the Google homepage.
-Functionality is not required, simply styling.
+Recreate the Google homepage.
+Functionality (including hover) is not required, nor is pixel-perfect accuracy.
+This is an exercise in general styling and positioning of objects.